rokwire/rokwire-docs/writingstyleguide.md

 **Examples of Title and Sentence Case**

 Title case means, basically, to capitalize the first letter of major words.
 Minor words, which are not capitalized, are prepositions (e.g., by, for, in), conjunctions (and, but, or), and articles (a, the).
-(See Table 2 for illustration.)

 _Title Case_
 Current Illini Cash Balance